Bachelor degree (completed)

 have gained confidence to find their own ways in science, and dare to be playful;

-understand that scientists also produce other outputs than scientific articles, and are expose to numerous examples of such "other" output.
+understand that scientists also produce other outputs than scientific articles, and are exposed to numerous examples of such "other" output.

 Mode of instruction